 – Instruct Administrations of MSS systems taking part in the MLM/ORM process, to give priority access to AMS(R)S spectrum requirements as approved by ICAO.
 In case of ORM does not achieve any agreement, then the Administrations taking part in the ORM/MLM shall make spectrum available to the AMS(R)S requirements as approved by ICAO.

-A draft revision of ITU-R Resolution 222 in that sense is proposed in Annex 1.]
-Annex 1
+A draft revision of ITU-R Resolution 222 in that sense is proposed in Annex A. Annex A

 MOD